GallowayLabMIT/protocols/docs/protocols/tc/virus/virus_safety.rst

 If you believe that you are exposed, you should:

 1. Make sure the BSC is in a safe state, e.g. nothing in precariously perched on something else.
-2. Wash your hands and/or the exposed area of skin for ten to fifteen minutes with bleach.
+2. Wash your hands and/or the exposed area of skin for ten to fifteen minutes with soap and water.
 3. If possible while washing your hands, inform someone else in lab to contact.

    a. the EHS rep, Katie, or Brian Smith, to kick off the paperwork side of things.
 Do not worry about this paperwork now